ibm-cloud-architecture/kubernetes-multicloud-management/docs/mcm-eks.md

-# Manage AWS EKS clusters with MCM
+# Manage AWS EKS Clusters
 Author: Gang Chen (gangchen@us.ibm.com)

 This section focuses on how to manage AWS hosted Kubernetes as a Service EKS cluster through MCM.